Does it snow in Portugal?

 It’s popular amongst tourists looking for adventure, beautiful nature, and snow in winter.

-In the village, tourists can rent traditional houses and spend a few days getting to know the geological wealth of Montesinho.
+In the village, tourists can rent traditional houses and spend a few days exploring Montesinho’s geological wealth.

-It’s a great place to delve deep into the culture of the local region.
+It’s a great place to delve deep into the local region’s culture.

 You can do this with a stroll through the Church of Montesinho.